Atlanta chef Todd Richards shows his roots in a new book and a menu fit for Mom

 Many dishes, like the ones he shares here, are right at home at the brunch table, further evidence of his family’s influence.

-“A lot of our parties were brunch-focused,” he says.
-“Around 5 or 6 in the morning my dad and I would get the fire started.
-Ribs came first, then sausages, then chicken.
 My dad was primarily the keeper of the meats and my mom was primarily the keeper of the side dishes.
 Other people chipped in with cakes and pies, and would start arriving around noon.”

 As journeys go, Richards’ is far from over.
 “My goal is to open up more opportunities to employ people and see soul food sharing a deserved space at the table with other time-honored cuisines.
 Cooking with the spirit of your ancestors in harmony with the ingredients you choose—that’s what soul food is about,” he says, stirring a bowl of peach and ginger relish in a vintage Pyrex mixing bowl.